robasen-whph/TrackMyBird/replit.md

     -   Airport markers for origin and destination.
 -   **Flight Data**: Integration with external APIs for origin/destination data, IFR flight plans, and historical flight data.
 -   **N-number Conversion**: Uses a mathematical algorithm for instant and accurate bidirectional conversion between US N-numbers and ICAO hex codes, without external API calls.
 This enforces a strict **US-only restriction** for aircraft.
--   **Performance & Reliability**: Features client-side polling for live updates, a provider cascade (`FlightAware` → `OpenSky Network` → `AviationStack`) with in-memory caching for flight status, and robust rate limiting.
+-   **Performance & Reliability**: Features client-side polling for live updates, a provider cascade (`FlightAware` primary → `AviationStack` fallback) with in-memory caching for flight status, and robust rate limiting.
 -   **Security**:
     -   All tokens (session, verification, guest) use 256-bit entropy, SHA-256 hashed at rest
     -   Guest tokens auto-revoke on aircraft deletion and after 6 months of inactivity